-The candidate reads and acknowledge receipt of applicable forms and notifications, including the ones below:
+The candidate then reads and acknowledges receipt of applicable forms and authorizations:

-- Summary of Your Rights Under the Fair Credit Reporting Act (FCRA)
+- A Summary of Your Rights Under the Fair Credit Reporting Act (FCRA)

-After the candidate consents, Checkr begins the search.
+After the candidate signs the authorization form, Checkr starts the search.

-If you've applied for a job and are looking for more information about your background check’s status or progress, log in to the Checkr Candidate Portal.
+If you applied for a job and want to know your background check’s status, log in to the Checkr Candidate Portal.